pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 If you decide to opt out, please contact your account manager @ Pryv to define another way to communicate this information.

-You can disable the reporting by setting uncommenting the following line in the `run-pryv` script:

-    #export reporting_optOut="true"

 ### Stop

 Finally, the scripts `stop-config-leader`, `stop-config-follower` and `stop-pryv` shut down the corresponding running services.